 Antidote: I absolutely loved Brene’s tip on resisting the urge of using shaming criticism.
 You simply take responsibility for what you say.
 Dare Greatly and sign all your comments.
-If you don’t feel comfortable to own a comment, then don’t say and deal with your issues (similar to not doing any job you wouldn’t sign on at the of the day).
+If you don’t feel comfortable owning a comment, then don’t say it and deal with your issues (similar to not doing any job you wouldn’t sign on at the of the day).

 Read more on how to turn cynicism into something positive:

 Brene Brown believes that disengagement underpins most of the problems she sees in families, communities, and businesses.

 We disengage for two reasons: to protect ourselves and because we feel the people who are supposed to be leading us are not living up to the social contract.

 Such as: they don’t live up to the preach.